ndidplatform/ndidplatform.github.io/technical-overview.md

 <div markdown="1" class="flash mb-3">

-**Information:** There are many terms used in this document.
-We recommend you to look at the [Digital Identity Guideline for Thailand – Overview and Glossary (DRAFT)](https://standard.etda.or.th/?p=8577) document to understand the precise meaning of each term.
+**Recommended reading:** If you haven’t read it yet, we highly recommend that you read the [Digital Identity Guideline for Thailand – Overview and Glossary (DRAFT)](https://standard.etda.or.th/?p=8577) document to understand the overall process of the Digital ID model, as well as precise meanings of each term.

 </div>